finbourne/lusid-sdk-python/.github/pull_request_template.md

 # Description of the PR

-Describe the code changes for the reviewers, explain the solution you have provided and how it fixes the issue case
+Describe the code changes for the reviewers, explain the solution you have provided and how it fixes the issue